 In 2009, Bucknell set program records for wins (17) and shutouts (12) in a season, captured the Patriot League regular-season title, defeated Lafayette and American to win the PL Tournament on its home field, and blanked Princeton 1-0 in the NCAA Tournament.
 As an encore, the 2010 Bison won the Patriot League crown as the No. 4 seed, knocking off host Colgate and American in the tournament.
 A 1-0 overtime loss to homestanding Penn ended the team’s run of NCAA first-round success.

-Bucknell's success under Nash has not been limited to the championship seasons.
-Last fall the Bison won 13 games -- second-most in program history -- went 8-1-1 on the road and defeated American in a home Patriot League Tournament quarterfinal tilt.
+Bucknell’s success under Nash has not been limited to the championship seasons.
+In 2014 the Bison won 13 games — second-most in program history — went 8-1-1 on the road and defeated American in a home Patriot League Tournament quarterfinal tilt.
 In 2008, Bucknell played No. 10 Ohio State to a 1-1 tie and then defeated Penn State 2-0 to claim the team title at the Nittany Lion Classic in September.
-It was Bucknell's first win over Penn State since 1975.
-The Bison repeated the feat with a come-from-behind 2-1 win over No. 15 Penn State last season in State College.
+It was Bucknell’s first win over Penn State since 1975.
+The Bison repeated the feat with a come-from-behind 2-1 win over No. 15 Penn State in 2010 in State College.
 In 2002, Nash led the Bison to a then-school-record 13 wins.
 The next year they won 11 for a two-year win total of 24, which was a school record until the 2008-09 teams combined for 25.

 On its way to the 11 wins in 2003, Bucknell went undefeated in Patriot League play to claim its second Patriot League regular-season title and first since 1990.
 Highlighting the campaign was a 1-0 win over second-ranked Maryland, the highest-ranked team Bucknell has defeated in its history.
 As a result of the successful season, Nash was named Patriot League Coach of the Year for the second time and NSCAA Mid-Atlantic Coach of Year for the first time.
 He would earn those honors again in 2009.